Skip to contents

 Design choices

 I know some parts of the code are not particularly easy to understand.
-For example, I initially wrote an implementation for Kendall’s Tau (or Kendall’s correlation) with a time complexity of O(n^2).
-Posterior work on it, allowed me to solve the bottleneck that computation created, and I was able to reduce it to a time complexity of O(n * log(n)) at the expense of making the code harder to understand, but I still did my best to write a straightforward code.
+For example, such as my implementation of Kendall’s Tau (or Kendall’s correlation) with a time complexity of O(n * log(n)) instead of O(n^2).
+I still did my best to write a straightforward code.

-I think with my design choices I accomplished my goal of making model estimation feasible, and now I can run models on my laptop relying on UofT’s servers a bit less.
+I think with my design choices I accomplished my goal of fitting models in my laptop instead of relying on UofT’s servers.

 Future plans